Careers360 Logo

 MOLECULAR ORBITAL THEORY

-1. As the electrons of atoms are present in the various atomic orbitals, the same way the electrons in a molecule are present in the various molecular orbitals.
+1. As the electrons of atoms are present in the various atomic orbitals, in the same way, the electrons in a molecule are present in the various molecular orbitals.

-2. The molecular orbitals are formed by the combination of atomic orbitals which is having comparable energies and proper symmetry.
+2. The molecular orbitals are formed by the combination of atomic orbitals that have comparable energies and proper symmetry.

 3. A nucleus influences an electron in an atomic orbital, however, in a molecular orbital, it is influenced by two or more nuclei.
 Therefore, an atomic orbital is monocentric and a molecular orbital is polycentric.

 4. The number of molecular orbitals is equal to the number of combining atomic orbitals.
-Two atomic orbitals combine, to form two molecular orbitals, where one is bonding molecular orbital and the other is antibonding molecular orbital.
+Two atomic orbitals combine to form two molecular orbitals, where one is a bonding molecular orbital and the other is an antibonding molecular orbital.

-5. The bonding molecular orbital has lower energy and the antibonding molecular orbital has more energy, hence is less stable.
+5. The bonding molecular orbital has lower energy, and the antibonding molecular orbital has more energy; hence, it is less stable.

-6. In an atom, atomic orbital gives electron probability distribution around a nucleus, and in a molecule molecular orbital, gives the electron probability distribution around a group of nuclei.
+6. In an atom, an atomic orbital gives the electron probability distribution around a nucleus, and in a molecule molecular orbital gives the electron probability distribution around a group of nuclei.

-7. The molecular orbitals are also filled in accordance with the followings rules and principles the Aufbau principle, Pauli’s exclusion principle, and Hund’s rule.
+7. The molecular orbitals are also filled in accordance with the following rules and principles: the Aufbau principle, Pauli’s exclusion principle, and Hund’s rule.

 Molecular orbitals are formed by Linear Combination of Atomic Orbitals (LCAO) where atomic orbitals have the same energy or nearly the same, same symmetry and overlap is maximum.